cybertheopal/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
 At `2025-07-14T17:44:40.7822437Z`, an user on the "win10-vm-opal" device successfully established a connection to the remote IP address `46.166.187.77` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
+The connection was initiated by the process `tor.exe`, located in the folder `c:\users\labuseropal\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**